thirtythreeforty/dpfwebui/README.md

 This project builds on top of the [DPF](http://github.com/DISTRHO/DPF) audio plugin framework to add web-based UI support.
-Plugins can leverage JavaScript and related tech to provide complex user interfaces on the computer running the plugin and over the local network [²].
+Plugins can leverage JavaScript and related tech to provide complex user interfaces on the computer running the plugin and over the local network.

 DSP runs decoupled from the UI and it is implemented by extending the standard DPF `Plugin` C++ class or optionally in [AssemblyScript](https://www.assemblyscript.org).